markop159/plugin.video.rtvslo/README.md

 ## What it is ##

 Audio / video plugin (add-on) for Kodi.
-It plays audio and video podcasts from archive from RTV Slovenia national television.
+It plays audio and video podcasts from archive of RTV Slovenia national television.

 ## Why ##